Israeli torture of Palestinians: During the First Intifada and onwards

 Human rights organizations have reported specifically on the torture of minors by Israel.
 During the Human Rights Watch reported in 2002 that over 300 Palestinian minors had been tortured through beating, deprivation of sleep and dousing with freezing water.
 Israeli human rights group B'Tselem reported similarly in 2001 that Palestinian minors had their heads covered and subject to severe beatings and other abuse.
 B'Tselem concluded that these reports were "not isolated cases or uncommon conduct by certain police officers, but methods of torture adopted at the police station."
 Upon filing complaints with Israeli officials, B'Tselem reports that "the authorities have made no serious effort to address the root of the problem.
 Similarly, they have made no attempt to prosecute the violent police officers."

 One major case, in which 20 men from Beita and Huwara were taken from their homes, gagged and bound hand and foot and then had their limbs broken with clubs, eventually reached the Israeli Supreme Court.
 (Note: The description is that of the Supreme Court judge Moshe Bejski, who had survived the Holocaust as one of those on Oskar Schindler's list.)
 In 2017, the alleged torture of Fawzi al-Junaidi, a 16 year old Palestinian boy, in Israeli detention drew media spotlight.
 A roadside bomb in 2019 leading to the death of an Israeli girl triggered a manhunt by the Shin Bet where up to 50 Palestinians were rounded up and reportedly subjected to some form of torture.
 3 of the alleged suspects were hospitalised, one of them with kidney failure and 11 broken ribs while another was "nearly unrecognisable to his wife when he was wheeled into a courtroom".

 Such torture is not thought to be very effective.
 A West Bank member of Hamas gave evidence under torture implicating himself and that organization in the 2014 kidnapping and murder of Israeli teenagers.
 The extorted confession turned out to be false.
 Recourse to Israeli courts to obtain recompense and rehabilitation for the psychological damage caused by being tortured are rarely conceded and are exceptional.
 Financial settlements were given for cases in the 1980s and 1990s, but only if the victim underwrote a clause which absolved the state of Israeli of declaring that the plaintiff had been a victim of torture.

+During the Gaza war

+According to Physicians for Human Rights – Israel (PHRI), at least 98 Palestinians have died in Israeli prisons and detention centers since October 2023.
+The group attributed these deaths to physical violence, inadequate medical care, and issues related to illness or nutrition.